Treatment for CLL

 Living with untreated chronic leukaemia may make you feel anxious.
 It may help to talk to your medical team or contact the hospital social worker or psychologist for support.
 You can also speak to other people who have CLL.

-Your doctor may decide to begin active treatment for CLL if:
+Your doctor may recommend you begin active treatment for CLL if:

-- you have symptoms such as fevers, sweats or weight loss
+- you develop symptoms such as fevers, drenching night sweats or weight loss

-- the number of red blood cells and platelets falls
+- the number of red blood cells and platelets in your blood falls

 - your spleen becomes enlarged